AhrenFullStop/Battle-2D-eath/docs/Technical Roadmap Tracker.md

 (ignore) Notes:
-- Weapon Pickup: If a few (2+) bots sit on a weapon, nobody gets it.
+- Weapon Pickup: If a few (2+) bots (or even the player and a bot) sit on a weapon, nobody gets it.
 The weapon is never picked up. we have to fix that, a winner should be determined.
 - Map editor: map editor doesn't load images from directory, instead from manifest. this is dumb, it should fetch them based on what images we have availible
 - Map Creation: consider swapping out rocks and trees for png's (maybe some color tweaks allowed) rather than transparent geometry.
-- Spawning: Spawn points suck. player is always spawning in same place, bots always from edge. needs to be smarter
 - Game Over Screen: left align the came over stats
-- Bots and Gameplay: add a slight bounce from rocks to make them easier to navigate around, this will improve bot path finding too.
 - Basics: add a favicon
 - CI/CD: Change deployment to automatically add a version counter.
-Display version on bottom of
+Display version on bottom of start screen
+- Start Map Selection: Make settings in map selection more clickable